databrickslabs/mosaic/docs/source/usage/install-gdal.rst

     Init script stored in: /dbfs/FileStore/geospatial/mosaic/gdal/.
     Please restart the cluster with the generated init script to complete the setup.

-Configure the intit script
+Configure the init script
 **************************
-Afthe mos.setup_gdal() function has been run, you will need to configure the cluster to use the init script.
+After the mos.setup_gdal() function has been run, you will need to configure the cluster to use the init script.
 This can be done by clicking on the "Edit" button on the cluster page and adding the following to the "Advanced Options" section:

 .. figure:: ../images/init_script.png
    :figclass: doc-figure

    Fig 1.
-Intit script configuration
+Init script configuration

 Enable GDAL for a notebook
 ***********************************